Virginia, Ikea give $4M to boost Legal Aid services for residents facing eviction

 “People are the heart of our business, and these unemployment benefits helped IKEA U.S. co-workers during a difficult time,” Quiñones said.
 “We now have a better understanding of the impact of COVID-19 on our business, and we’ve decided to pay it forward to support the ongoing relief efforts in our local communities.”

-Virginia is matching the Ikea money with money from the Covid-19 Relief Fund that the General Assembly created in April.
+Virginia is matching the Ikea money with money from the Covid-19 Relief Fund the General Assembly created in April.
 The fund is supported by a tax on “gray machines,” unauthorized, slots-like gambling devices that have popped up in convenience stores and restaurants because of a gray area in state law.

-The General Assembly had been poised to ban the machines before the crisis, but Northam convinced legislators to leave them in place for another year and tax them as a source of revenue for the relief fund.
+The General Assembly had been poised to ban the machines before the crisis, but Northam persuaded legislators to leave them in place for another year and tax them as a source of revenue for the relief fund.

 Housing advocates have pressed Northam to issue an executive order banning evictions, but Northam’s office has raised questions about the legality of such a move.